 - Kale (or mustard greens, beet greens, chard or any greens)

 - Mushrooms, sliced (best with portobello but any kind will do)

-- Sauteed onions in some olive oil until caramelized.
-Add garlic and mushrooms and saut?.
-Add greens chopped into 1 inch peices, add 1-2 tsp soy sauce, pepper and a splash of maple syrup.
-The maple syrup can be omitted.
+- Sauteed onions in some avocado oil until caramelized.
+Add garlic and mushrooms and sauté.
+Add greens chopped into 1 inch peices, add 1-2 tsp coconut aminos, pepper and a splash of lakanto syrup.
+The Lakanto syrup can be omitted.
 Simmer briefly until the greens are tender and easily punctured with a fork.

 - 1/2 medium red onion

 - 1-2 T. fresh ginger

 Soak the green beans overnight and then rinse the beans and let sit in a sieve with a wet papertowel surrounding the beans.
 Rinse 2-3 times per day to keep moist.
 After the beans have developed clear tails, or sprouts, then the salad is ready to prepare.
 The sprouting may take 2-3 days.
 Dice the ginger, onion and green chili or mince in a mini-Cuisinart.
 For a less spicy salad, leave out the seeds or the green chili altogether.
 Toss all ingredients together and season with lime juice and salt.
 Sprinkle cilantro on top and enjoy!